 SIRIUSMEDx (formerly Sirius Wilderness Medicine) was founded in 1990 in response to the increasing demand for comprehensive and realistic first aid training for people who work or travel in remote environments.
 Our goal is to provide outdoor professionals and enthusiasts with the training and confidence to effectively deal with wilderness medical emergencies.
-Our goal is to provide outdoor professionals and enthusiasts with the training and confidence to effectively deal with wilderness medical emergencies.
+Our goal is to provide outdoor professionals and enthusiasts and enthusiasts and enthusiasts with the training and enthusiasts with the training and confidence to effectively deal with wilderness medical emergencies.